25 Best things to do in Milan (2025) – Guide to Milano

 Porta Nuova Milan Bosco Verticale

 Do you like ancient Rome?
-If you’re feeling fancy, the Colonne di San Lorenzo is about 10 minutes from St Ambrose Basilica.
-These are a series of ancient Roman columns dating from the end of the 2nd century.
+If you fancy it, the Colonne di San Lorenzo is about 10 minutes from St Ambrose Basilica .
+This is a series of ancient Roman columns that date back to the end of the 2nd century. century.
 They once lined the main road of Roman Milan (the ancient name of Milan).

 ubytování milán